se4ai2324-uniba/MalURLs/README.md

 Additionally, we have implemented outlier detection using the Isolation Forest algorithm, the details of which are outlined in this [report](reports/outliers_detection_report.md).

 ## **Deepchecks**
-Another tool to execute drift detection on input data is Deepchecks which html report is located in thr reports folder and it is: [report](reports/deep_checks_report.html).
+Another tool to execute drift detection on input data is Deepchecks which html report is located in the 'reports' folder and it is: [here](reports/deep_checks_report.html).

 ## **Better Uptime**
 We use better uptime to monitor the deployed application online.
-You can see the page following this [link](https://malurls.betteruptime.com/)
+You can see the page following this [link](https://malurls.betteruptime.com/).

 # 6) Testing
-We use Great expecttions library to run test on data and the pytest to run following tests on:
+We use **Great Expectations** library to run test on data.

+Instead, we use **Pytest library** to run following tests on:
 - directionality
 - invariance
 - minimum functionality
 - flask api
 - get_features module

+Pytest report is available [here](tests/docs/pytest_report.txt).

 For code quality we use Pylint and Flake8 python libraries,
 - Flake8 reports are available [here](tests/docs/flake8_reports/)
 - Pylint reports are available [here](tests/docs/pylint_reports/)

 # 7) Deployment
-The interface and the flask api are deplyed on Azure:
+The interface and the flask api are deployed on Azure:
 - The API is available [here](https://malurls-api.azurewebsites.net/)
 - The frontend is available [here]()